pandammonium/blipper-widget/readme.txt

 There are two ways to get Blipper Widget to work with block-enabled themes.
 The first is a workaround; the second uses existing Blipper Widget functionality:

 1. Install [a plugin that enables classic widgets](https://en-gb.wordpress.org/plugins/search/classic+widgets/).
 This will allow you to add Blipper Widget to any widget-enabled location on your site.
 2. Use the Blipper Widget shortcode in a WP [Shortcode block](https://wordpress.org/support/article/shortcode-block/).
-Example: [blipper_widget title='Blipper Widget' add-link-to-blip=show display-journal-title=show display-powered-by=show display-desc-text=show]
+Example: `[blipper_widget title='Blipper Widget' add-link-to-blip=show display-journal-title=show display-powered-by=show display-desc-text=show]`.

 ***